Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Sealed, maintenance-free design.

-- Seems to have a very low discharge rate.
+- There seems to be a meager discharge rate.

 - Good resistance to cold temperatures.